Chlorodiphenyl (54% Cl)

 - NIOSH Immediately Dangerous To Life or Health Concentration (IDLH): 5 mg/m3

-Potential Symptoms: Irritation of eyes, chloracne; liver damage; reproductive effects; [potential occupational carcinogen] INGES.: Headache, numbness; SKIN ABS
+- Potential Symptoms: Irritation of eyes, chloracne; liver damage; reproductive effects; [potential occupational carcinogen] Ingestion: Headache, numbness; Skin Absorption

 - Chlorodiphenyl is no longer produced or used in the U.S., except for limited research and development applications.